dr0pdb/icecanedb/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/golang-standards/project-layout)](https://pkg.go.dev/github.com/dr0pdb/icecanedb)
 [![Release](https://img.shields.io/github/release/golang-standards/project-layout.svg?style=flat-square)](https://github.com/dr0pdb/icecanedb/releases/latest)

-A hobby Distributed SQL database written in Go.
+A hobby Distributed SQL database management system written in Go.
 This is being developed with a motive to learn about distributed systems and databases.

 **Note**: The project is under development and isn't ready.
 It isn't part of my focus area at work hence will take a considerable amount of time to make it fully functional.